 Sylvester fires long-time attorney in bid to gain release pending trial on drug charge

 Sep.
-27—A Falls man looking to be released on bail on a felony drug charge that may put his plea deal in another high-profile criminal case in jeopardy, has parted ways with his long-time defense counsel.
+27—LOCKPORT — A Falls man looking to be released on bail on a felony drug charge that may put his plea deal in another high-profile criminal case in jeopardy, has parted ways with his long-time defense counsel.

 Joachim Sylvester's defense team of Frank LoTempio III and Jack Sanchez, were relieved from any further involvement in his pending drug case, at their request, by Niagara County Court Judge John Ottaviano.
 Ottaviano made the move after Sylvester showed up in court Monday with his new defense attorney, Anthony Lana.